💳 Pay 2x free of charge for purchases over €70

 Red fruits (blueberries, raspberries), green vegetables (spinach, broccoli) and other colorful superfoods boost your defenses against oxidative stress.

-3. Probiotics and fibre
+3. Probiotics and fiber

 Add fermented foods like kefir and kimchi, as well as fiber (vegetables, legumes) to heal your microbiota and aid digestion.